In Harmony and Peace

 Clothes to You

-La próxima entrega de ropa es el 4 de octubre a las 9:00am.
+La próxima entrega de ropa es el 1 de noviembre a las 9:00am.

 Our free clothing closet “Clothes to You” is open the first Saturday of the month for all in need.
 Donations for the closet can be brought during posted church office hours.